 Jakob Carlsson has been Chief Financial Officer of Länsförsäkringar Liv since 2010.
 Länsförsäkringar Liv is a mutual company, with a hybrid structure owned by Länsförsäkringar AB.
 The company manages assets of a total value of approximately SEK 115 billion, all related to traditional life insurance with a guaranteed rate of return.
 Mr Carlsson has more than 20 years of experience in senior positions within the Swedish insurance industry.
 Previous roles have included serving as Group Controller at Alecta; Head of Group Control at SPP and Handelsbanken Liv, and Head of Group Control at Länsförsäkringar AB.
 Mr Carlsson holds an MBA from Ashridge Business School as well as a Bachelor of Economics.

-Magnus Danielsson is Head of Investment Management at Wassum where his role encompasses both portfolio management and manager research.
-He has been with Wassum between 1998 and 2006, and since 2001.
-From 2006 to 2011 Mr Danielsson worked at SEB where he was responsible for Portfolio Solutions within SEB Wealth Management.
+Magnus Danielsson is Head of Investment Management at Wassum which encompasses both Portfolio Management and Manager Research.
+He has worked at Wassum between 1998 and 2006 and since 2011.
+From 2006 to 2011, he was responsible for Portfolio Solutions at SEB Wealth Management.

 Richard Gröttheim is CEO of the Seventh AP fund since 2010.
 The Seventh AP fund acts within the premium pension system, the defined contribution part of the government pension system.
 It is a global equity fund with 3% in private equity.
 Mr Gröttheim was previously Executive Vice President at the fund, a position he held since 2000.
 He was head of the Monetary and Foreign exchange policy department at the Swedish central bank between 1993 and 1999.
 He has also been chief economist at the Swedish brokerage firm Aragon Securities.
 Mr Gröttheim holds a BSc in Business Administration and Economics from University of Stockholm.